daarnolducsd/ep5book/docs/08-week8.md

 ## ggplot2

-ggplot2 is a very popular graphics package in R. It has two major strengths.
+The functions we have used to generate figures so far all come from Base R. However, external packages have been written to provide more options when making figures.
+One of the most popular graphics packages is ggplot2. ggplot2 has two major strengths.
 First, you can use ggplot2 to create a variety of figures.
 Second, the syntax to create different types of figures is very similar.
 Therefore, once you learn how to generate a few figures, you will be able to quickly learn how to create many different types of figures.
 The "gg" in ggplot2 stands for the grammar of graphics, and that is the goal of ggplot2: to have a consistent language through which to build figures.

 The philosophy to ggplot2 is that you want to build your graph in layers.
 The first layer is always the data, you always need to specify what data is going to be plotted.
 Then you will specify the aesthetics, which for our purposes you can think of as the variables that will be on your plot.
 Which variable will be on the horizontal axis?
-Which variables will be on the vertical axis.
+Which variable will be on the vertical axis?
 Then, we specify the type of plot.
 Is this a bar graph?
-Is it a line plot.
+Is it a line plot?
 In ggplot2, the type of graph is determined by the geometric function that you use.
 The basic syntax of a ggplot2 command that has all these components is shown below:

 ```r